 What is Friends General Conference (i.e. FGC)?
-FGC is an association of fifteen yearly meetings and regional groups and fourteen directly-affiliated monthly meetings that serves Quakers with a vast array of programs and services.
+FGC is an association of sixteen yearly meetings and regional groups and ten directly-affiliated monthly meetings that serves Quakers with a vast array of programs and services.
 Learn more.

 What is the FGC Gathering?
 About 1200 Quakers (mostly from the unprogrammed, liberal tradition) spend a week together on a college campus at different sites around the US and occasionally Canada.
 Attenders range from newborns to elders in their 90s.
 In structure, it’s part conference and part family camp.
 In content, it provides an abundance of opportunities to learn about Quakerism and to foster your spiritual life – and to have fun together.
 Read more about the upcoming Gathering.